 Netflix Prize

-If you came here hoping to read about a new idea that can get you higher on the leaderboard I'm afraid my best scores come from using the ideas already discussed by others.
+If you came here hoping to read about my ideas or techniques I'm afraid my best scores come from using the ideas already discussed by others.
 I don't want you to go away empty handed so I compiled a list below of the web pages that helped me get my score.

 Recommended Pages